Home » Honda Smart Home uses geothermal for radiant floor heating

 Honda’s HEMS leverages the battery to balance, shift and buffer loads to minimize the home’s impact to the electric grid.
 The system will also enable Honda to evaluate the second life, or re-use, of EV batteries in grid applications, home-to-grid connectivity and other concepts.

 The system also is capable of improving grid reliability by automatically responding to demand response signals and providing other grid services.
 If the electricity grid is overloaded, for example, Honda Smart Home is capable of shedding its load and even supplying power back to the grid.
 This type of smart grid connectivity will enable the mass deployment of electric vehicles and renewable energy without sacrificing grid reliability.
+Sustainable features

 The Honda Smart Home will seek a number of green certifications, including U.S. Green Building Council’s LEED, National Association of Home Builders’ National Green Building Standard and U.S. EPA’s Energy Star.
 The home brings together innovative technology and the latest green building concepts:

 • Geothermal radiant heating and cooling: In homes and cars, heating and air conditioning systems consume significant amounts of energy.
 In the ground beneath Honda Smart Home’s backyard, eight 20-ft. deep boreholes allow a geothermal heat pump to harness the ground’s relatively stable thermal sink to heat and cool the home’s floors and ceiling throughout the year.

 Researchers from UC Davis will evaluate the performance of the system to determine its adaptability to mainstream use.
 You can watch a video about the geothermal system and other sustainable features of the home.